RichardFeder/pcat-de/docs/source/index.rst

 ===================================
 This readthedocs page describes the software **PCAT-DE**, or **P**\robabilistic **CAT**\aloging in the presence of **D**\iffuse **E**\mission.
 PCAT-DE was first used in `Butler & Feder et al. (2021) <https://arxiv.org/abs/2110.13932>`_, while PCAT-DE is tested in more detail in Feder et al. (2022).

 The advantage of PCAT-DE is its flexibility: any spatial-spectral template may be used in principle and fit alongside a point source population, where the number of sources is unknown.
-This allows one to probe the **transdimensional covariance** between a given signal and the union of point source models with varying Nsrc, otherwise referred to as a **metamodel**.
+This allows one to probe the **transdimensional covariance** between a given signal and the union of point source models with varying :math:`N_{src}`, otherwise referred to as a **metamodel**.

-The use applications for PCAT-DE so far include:
+Existing applications of PCAT-DE include:

-- Detection and measurement of point sources in the presence of diffuse galactic cirrus
+- Detection and measurement of point-like sources in the presence of diffuse galactic cirrus
 - Measurement of spatially extended Sunyaev-Zel'dovich effect in the presence of cosmic infrared background (CIB) galaxies and diffuse galactic cirrus

 Installation